scipy-conference/scipy_proceedings/papers/allan_campopiano/paper.rst

 Two practical issues have since been identified based on this early research: (1) The distributions under study were light tailed (they did not produce outliers), and (2) statistics other than the sample mean were not tested and may behave differently (e.g., Student’s t).
-In the half century following these early findings, many important and easily demonstrated discoveries have been made :cite:`wilcox2013introduction`.
+In the half century following these early findings, many important discoveries have been made :cite:`wilcox2013introduction`.
 These call into question the usefulness of the normal curve and will be discussed in the following sections.

 The contaminated normal